 Adopting policies and procedures on the basis of threat and risk assessments to mitigate all identified risks, and updating these policies and procedures as necessary.

-Members Health users may access their personal information by accessing their account and, should they require assistance, by contacting our CPSO.
+Members Health users may access their personal information whenever they wish, by contacting our CPSO.

 Upon the express request of a user, Members Health will immediately close the user’s account and destroy or anonymize all personal information related to that account.